REGISTRATION AND ENROLLMENT

 For academic purposes, students may be classified as either part-time or full-time students.
 A full-time undergraduate carries a minimum of 12 credit hours.
 Undergraduate students carrying fewer than 12 credits are classified as part-time.
 Audited courses are not counted in determining the enrollment status of a student.

 Change of College or Major

 Classified students may apply for transfer from one college to another during the fall or the spring semester.
-Application for transfer must be made on a form supplied by the student academic services office of the college/school that the student wishes to enter.
-The application must be approved by the dean of that college/school.
+Application for transfer must be made on a form supplied by the student academic services office of the college or school that the student wishes to enter.
+The application must be approved by the dean of that college or school.
 Deadlines for transfers within UH Manoa are determined by individual student academic services offices.
-Contact the college/school directly for deadlines.
-Students planning to transfer into professional schools should consult the dean's office for deadlines.
+Contact the college or school directly for deadlines.
+Students planning to transfer into professional schools should consult the dean’s office for deadlines.
 Students wishing to enter the College of Education should follow the procedures specific to that college.

 Changes of college, school, curriculum, or major are not permitted during registration periods.

 Unclassified students who wish to become degree candidates must complete the regular application process.

 All deadlines for adding courses, partial withdrawal, or complete withdrawal are subject to change.
 Refer to the current Schedule of Classes/UH Manoa Registration Homepage for applicable deadlines and procedures.